Loading your recommendations…

 Exhibits: Nasher is keen on featuring artwork and artists representing communities from the diaspora.
 Regular updates on new exhibits are featured on their website and often highlighted in their permanent galleries.

 While You’re There: Grab a bite to eat at the café, open for lunch, brunch and dinner on specific days or by reservation; check for details.
-In 2024, Durham favorite retail store Parker and Otis will expand to open a gift shop at The Nasher, so expect great gifts and souvenirs.
+Make sure you grab a souvenir at Parker and Otis at the Nasher Museum, the museum's gift shop run in tandem with one of Downtown Durham's best gift shops.
 Explore Duke University’s campus, a leading private research university with an NCAA championship-winning athletics program.

 Visit: 580 E. Lawson St.